 Generally speaking, most paintings do best when displayed in an environment whose relative humidity is as stable as possible.
 Excessive moisture isn’t the only issue that could cause the previously mentioned water-related issues.
 Extreme fluctuations in relative humidity could also lead to the same amount of wrapping, flaking, and discoloration.

-According to the British Association of PaintingsOpens in a new tab.
-Conservator-Restorers, the ideal relative humidity level for storing most paintings falls between 40 and 60%.
+According to the British Association of Paintings Conservator-Restorers, the ideal relative humidity level for storing most paintings falls between 40 and 60%.
 Moreover, it’s important to keep daily variation at below ten percent.
 Additionally, while excessive humidity levels spanning up to 70% may be sustained for short periods, they could significantly damage a piece if they remain unchanged over a prolonged time.

 If you’re displaying an oil painting outside (which is not recommended), make sure to keep it in a sheltered area protected from excessive heat or water exposure.
-Alternatively, if displaying it insideOpens in a new tab., you’ll want to keep the most valuable pieces away from bathrooms or kitchens as both spaces often suffer from excess moisture.
+Alternatively, if displaying it inside, you’ll want to keep the most valuable pieces away from bathrooms or kitchens as both spaces often suffer from excess moisture.

 What To Do if an Oil Painting Gets Wet